 Timely insights on issues facing all organisations

-Technology has advanced so quickly between 2007 and 2017 that even the software industry had a hard time keeping up!
+Technology has advanced so quickly in the past decade that even the software industry had a hard time keeping up!
 Toddlers are using iPads and talking to their smart home virtual assistants to turn on the lights, play music, and help with school work.
 THIS is digital transformation in action, at least for now.
 And while we can’t predict the future, odds are pretty good that the pace will get faster, exponentially.

 As a software company, and a technology company, we cannot fall into a trap of innovating just for the sake of innovating.
 The innovation we build to make use of these technologies absolutely needs to be more than just “flash” and “fluff”.
 It needs to deliver value, take advantage of technologies that are part of our everyday lives – and be something our customers will actually use, save them time, and help make their business successful.
 The pace of digital transformation is just getting faster every day, week, month, year and decade.
-Companies need to keep on innovating and not miss the wild ride!
+Companies need to keep on innovating, have a focused digital strategy and not miss the wild ride!

 Read more about keeping up with the fast pace of the digital transformation.

 Big Data and Data Science are taking the bias out of answering questions that are critical to your firm’s growth and service delivery.
 They have become mainstream fields with a robust set of tools and approaches that can be leveraged to unlock the potential in the data gathered from every corner of the business.